Rimi04source/ai-reviewer/README.md

-# The GitHub action to review Pull Requests with ChatGPT
+# The GitHub action to review Pull Requests with ChatGPT tool